 Crisis Response and Disaster Resilience 2030: Forging Strategic Action in an Age of Uncertainty (2012, p.
 2), Federal Emergency Management Agency (FEMA)

 This “gap” between the public’s expectations regarding disaster response and the actual disaster response capabilities is known as the expectation gap, resulting in a false sense of security.
 Improving citizen participation in emergency planning is anticipated to reduce the expectation gap.
-The more our office engages the public, the more our community will learn about how to survive during disasters and have a greater understanding of the capabilities and limitations of emergency response.
+The more our office engages the public, the more our community will learn how to survive during disasters; how to leverage available resources; and return to their normal lives quickly.

 WHOLE COMMUNITY ENGAGEMENT